MarketTrak's Forecast of the SP500

 an average network output value (ANO) from the individual networks and applying this average value

 to the setpoints which are also shown above.
 When this ANO rises above the long setpoint, a

 long position is given.
 When the ANO falls below the short setpoint, a short

 position is given.
 A cash position is indicated when the ANO lies between these

 two points.
-For the long-term models, the ANO values are computed and shown but not applied
+For the three long-term models, the ANO values are computed and shown in the Summary but

-to position setpoints.
+position setpoints are not defined.
 A five percent trailing stop is given to reduce risk when either a

 long or short position is indicated.